zorbyte/Spile/.github/README.md

 ## Contributing

-To use the scripts, use the [Velociraptor](https://github.com/umbopepato/velociraptor) CLI.
+To use the scripts, install the [Velociraptor](https://github.com/umbopepato/velociraptor) CLI.

+To configure the development environment, run `vr setup_dev` (this requires the aforementioned CLI).

+To run Spile (in development mode), run `vr dev`.

 Ensure that you lint everything with prettier and then `deno fmt` prior to committing.